chrisveness/koa-sample-web-app-api-mysql/README.md

 for testing (I’ve ignored i18n which would introduce considerable complexity).
 Full details of course in [package.json](/chrisveness/koa-sample-web-app-api-mysql/blob/master/package.json).

-It uses the database set out below, with connection details as per `/config/db-development.json`.
+It uses the database set out below, with connection details as per `.env`.

 ### Demo